These 10 Secrets Will Make Your Life Better

 Short-term thinking does not deliver long-term benefits and things do actually look different when examined at close quarters; and the closer you get, the more you see and wonder at.

-You know, back in my high school geography class, I remember my teacher telling us that clusters of stars – nebulae or even galaxies, appear as a single light source when viewing with the unaided eye, here on earth.
+You know, back in my high school geography class, I remember my teacher telling us a story.
+He said that clusters of stars – nebulae or even galaxies, appear as a single light source when viewing with the unaided eye, here on earth.

-Imagine for a moment that mankind had not worked hard enough to develop devices like telescopes to help us take a closer look at the cosmos.
+Imagine for a moment that mankind had not worked hard enough to develop devices like telescopes.
+How would we be able to take a closer look at the cosmos?
 How much wonders, beauty of individuality and above all knowledge through detail we will be missing!